mamedev/mame/docs/source/usingmame/defaultkeys.rst

     menu to determine which save state you wish to load.

     *Note that the save state feature is not supported for a large number of drivers.
-If support is not enabled for a given driver, you will receive a warning when attempting to save or load.*
+If a given driver is not known to work perfectly, you will receive a warning that the save state may not be valid when attempting to save or load.*
 **Shift+F7**
     Create a save state.
 Requires an additional keypress to identify the state, similar to the load option above.
 If an existing save state is present, it